 Believe it or not, spring is just around the corner, and before you know it you’ll get the itch to get your equipment rolling and put seed in the ground.

-If that’s how you roll, germination and vigour tests are an absolute must.
-Even when you’re seeding in almost perfect conditions, these tests still hold the keys to targeting your ideal plant population.
+To start things off right, assessing your seed’s germination and vigour values are an absolute must.
+Even when you’re seeding in almost perfect conditions, these tests still hold the keys to achieving your ideal plant population to maximize yield.

 Germination tests measure how many seeds will grow in ideal conditions.
-Some seeds take in water but do not germinate; dormant seeds are viable but fail to germinate under test conditions; hard seeds have a seed coat that is too hard to allow water to pass through; and dead seeds will not produce any part of a seedling.
+A certain amount of seeds are incubated in a lab using perfect temperatures and moisture conditions and a percentage is calculated based on how many of the lot start to germinate.
+There are some things that can prevent germination regardless of conditions such as: hard seeds that have a seed coat that is just too hard to allow water to pass through, and dead seeds that will not produce any part of a seedling.

 This also underlines the importance of a seed treatment, as it provides another layer of protection that gives your seed the extra vigour it will need under stressful conditions.

 Consult your Cargill agronomist if you have questions about seed treatments and seeding rates.
-We’d like to help you achieve that ideal plant population – and maybe we can convince you to wait until all the snow melts...
+We're here to help you start the year off right.